-Although a little bit of stress may be good for you, stress often snowballs in uncontrollable ways and
+Although a little bit of stress is not necessarily a bad thing, stress often snowballs in uncontrollable

-may harm your body’s capabilities to defend itself.
-How do we keep it in check?
+ways and may harm your body’s capabilities to defend itself.
+So how do we keep it in check?

-Try swapping to matcha tea instead to get that boost of energy without the jitters!
-Good brands are
+Try swapping out your espresso for a matcha tea instead to get that boost of energy without the jitters!

-Clearspring, Teapigs, Do-Matcha and you can find them on Amazon or on
+Some brands include Clearspring, Teapigs, Do-Matcha and you can find them on sites like Amazon

 Physical exercise can help metabolise the excessive stress hormones and restore your mind and body

 to a calmer, more relaxed state.
-Even in a lockdown you have few excuses for not going out for a run
+Even during a lockdown, you have few excuses for not going out for a run

 and effective.
-You can find plenty of online resources, here a few examples:
+You can find plenty of online resources, such as:

 For more structured work, if yoga is your thing Yoga Teach Carley Small is hosting online Yoga

 Not into Yoga?
-Check out Complete Pilates Chelsea who will be hosting online Pilates classes.
+Check out Complete Pilates Chelsea as they host online Pilates classes.